Legal Advice for Compensation Insurance Claims & TPD Payouts

 Common Barriers to a Successful Public Liability Claim

-In Australia, there are common barriers to winning public liability claims.
+In Australia, there are common barriers to approved public liability claims.
 Some frequent challenges include:

 1. Proving someone was negligent

-2. Dealing with large insurers who want to deny or reduce your claim
+2. Dealing with large insurers who want to deny or reduce a claim

 3. Managing uninsured or uncooperative defendants